farnazashrafi/portfolio_project/README_domenico.md

 Introduction

 This project was supported by the Power BI software that gives a good help in the exploratory data analysis and visualization.
-The dataset for this competition, train, had also been used
+The dataset for this competition, train, had also been used on
-This work is placed in the field of Data Science with application to the area of predictive maintenance.
-The need to have a way to determine whether or not a particular machine will fail, as well as the nature of the failure, is essential for generation 4.0 industries.
-The main reason lies behind the following consideration: the repair or replacement of a faulty machine generally requires costs that are much higher than those required for the replacement of a single component.
-Therefore, the installation of sensors that monitor the state of the machines, collecting the appropriate information, can lead to great savings for industries.

 <!-- DATA PREPARATION -->